0phoff/topcraft/README.md

 <dd>

 Tool to benchmark memory usage.
-This tool use the `Mem` class to measure your code executions multiple times and report the worst and average results.
+This tool uses the `Mem` class to measure your code executions multiple times and report the worst and average results.

 </dd>